-All regular full-time employees shall receive a full day's pay for the holiday.
-All regular part-time employees shall receive the pay for the number of hours or portion of the day that they would normally have worked.
-Temporary and seasonal employees are not eligible to receive holiday pay.
+All full-time employees shall receive a full day's pay for the holiday.
+All part-time employees shall receive eight (8) hours of pay for the holiday.
+Seasonal employees and interns are not eligible to receive holiday pay.

-To be eligible for holiday pay, employees must work their regularly scheduled hours on the workday immediately preceding the holiday and the workday immediately following the holiday, unless previously approved by the Department Head.
+To be eligible for holiday pay, employees must work their regularly scheduled hours on the workday immediately preceding the holiday and the workday immediately following the holiday, unless previously approved by the department head.
 However, if a recognized holiday falls during an employee's approved vacation leave, the employee shall be entitled to the holiday pay and will retain a vacation day for use on a subsequent date during that fiscal year only, on a date approved by the employee's supervisor.

-A regular full-time employee required to work on a recognized holiday will be paid at the rate of one and one-half times the employee's regular hourly rate for those hours actually worked on the recognized holiday, in addition to the employee's holiday pay.
+A full-time employee required to work on a recognized holiday will be paid at the rate of one and one-half times the employee's regular hourly rate for those hours actually worked on the recognized holiday, in addition to the employee's holiday pay.